Cyace84/tip4/docs/usage/burningNft.md

 <span :class="EIPdis"  >

-Utilize the code sample below to burn the nfts using the `everscale-inpage-provider` tool.
+Utilize the code sample below to burn the NFTs using the `everscale-inpage-provider` tool.

-add the following lines of code to the [previously written script](./transferringNft.md#step-1-write-transfer-script) on deploying the base collection contract section.
+add the following lines of code to the [previously written script](./transferringNft.md#step-1-write-transfer-script) in the transferring NFTs section .

 </span>